Inside The Senior Alliance: Long-Term Care Ombudsman (Ep. 1.8)

 It’s great to have you join us.
-And while The Senior Alliance hired you for the Long-Term Care Ombudsman position, it’s actually a state level program.
-The Michigan Long-Term Care Ombudsman program, and that program has the final say on whether in an ombudsman is certified to do the work in the field.
-Could you tell us about the relationship between the state level program and The Senior Alliance?
+And while The Senior Alliance hired you for the Long-Term Care Ombudsman position, it’s actually a state-level program.
+The Michigan Long-Term Care Ombudsman Program and that program has the final say on whether an ombudsman is certified to do the work in the field.
+Could you tell us about the relationship between the state-level program and The Senior Alliance?

 Michelle Danou (00:45):